pixl8/Preside-CMS/support/docs/docs/02.devguides/01.dataobjects/page.md

 The Preside Data Objects system is deeply integrated into the CMS:

 * Input forms and other administrative GUIs can be automatically generated for your preside objects
-* [[presidedataobjectviews]] provide a way to present your data to end users without the need for handler or service layers
+* [[dataobjectviews]] provide a way to present your data to end users without the need for handler or service layers
 *  The Data Manager provides a GUI for managing your client specific data and is based on entirely on Preside Data Objects
 * Your preside objects can have their data tied to individual [[workingwithmultiplesites]], without the need for any extra programming of site filters.